 A Demand-Side Platform (DSP) is the core technology that enables advertisers to purchase video ad inventory automatically.
 DSPs connect advertisers to multiple ad exchanges, allowing them to bid on available impressions within milliseconds.
 This system ensures that OLV TV ads are shown only to users who match predefined audience parameters.

-Algorithms within DSPs analyze thousands of data points, such as location, device type, viewing time, and engagement probability, to determine which ad should appear and at what price.
-Real-Time Bidding (RTB) operates as an auction where multiple advertisers compete for the same ad impression.
+Algorithms within DSPs evaluate data points such as location, device type, viewing time, and engagement probability to decide ad selection and bid value.
+Real-time bidding functions as an automated auction in which advertisers compete for each impression, with the highest bid securing instant placement.

 Key Components of OLV Programmatic Delivery